-Autoclaved Aerated Concrete (AAC) blocks were developed in the 1920s to resolve the mounting pressure on forestry resources for construction purposes in the post First World War Europe.
+Autoclaved Aerated Concrete (AAC) blocks were developed in the 1920s to resolve the mounting pressure on forestry resources for construction purposes in post-First World War Europe.
 Gaining popularity globally for the last several decades, today the technology has scaled up to address the complex infrastructural challenges of the 21st century.

 Its Lightweight reduces the dead-weight of the structure drastically.
 Studies show a reduction in foundation steel by 15% and cement by 10% if AAC Blocks are used.

-Best in class thermal insulation results in significant savings in HVAC cost.
+Best-in-class thermal insulation results in significant savings in HVAC costs.